Jessica K. Fink

 Course Taught: Remedies, Employment Law, Employment Discrimination and Constitutional Law I

 Jessica Fink is a Phi Beta Kappa graduate of the University of Michigan with a B.A. in political science.
 She received her law degree from Harvard Law School.
 After graduating from law school, Fink spent five years practicing with the Chicago firm of Sidley Austin LLP as a member of the labor and employment practice group, where she litigated a wide variety of employment-related matters in state and federal court and before administrative tribunals, including discrimination, wrongful termination, ERISA and wage and hour claims.
 Fink also counseled businesses of all sizes with respect to a broad range of employment-related issues, and she provided training to employers and their workforces regarding legally appropriate employment practices.
-Professor Fink’s research focuses on employment law and employment discrimination.
+Professor Fink’s research focuses on how traditional employment law doctrines have been complicated by developments in the modern workplace and examines how those tensions have played out in civil litigation.
 Fink previously was a Teaching Fellow in California Western’s Aspiring Legal Scholars program.
 She became an Assistant Professor in 2007 and an Associate Professor in 2010.
-She has been involved in a number of pro bono activities and is a member of the Balance Campaign Committee of The Lawyers Club of San Diego.

 Protected by Association?
 The Supreme Court's Incomplete Approach to Defining the Scope of Third-Party Retaliation Doctrine, 63 HASTINGS L.J.
 521 (2012).